Where to Start

 - A trained Hospice of the Valley nurse will ask you a few questions, discuss options for care and help determine the appropriate level of care.
 A team member is also available to visit the patient and family at home, in a facility, hospital, or at our office to discuss care options and how our services can help.
 There is no charge or obligation for a consultative visit.

 - If you need help contacting the doctor, we will help you.
 We partner with your physician to provide palliative services.
-A doctor's order is required for palliative or hospice care.
+A doctor's order is required for hospice care.

 - Most patients are admitted the same day unless requested otherwise.